 Yes, please!
-You may tag @SarahKolisDesigns for any custom or alterations service, I would love to re-post!
+You may tag @SarahKolisDesigns for any custom or alterations service, Sarah would love to re-post!

 Please mention this in the comments when booking your appointment.
 Three weeks before the event is safe but feel free to reach out to Sarah Kolis with any other concerns!

 Of course!
-Schedule your fitting as soon as possible, or email firstname.lastname@example.org immediately!
-I will do my best to fit you in as soon as possible!
+Schedule your fitting as soon as possible, or email email@example.com immediately!
+Sarah will do her best to fit you in as soon as possible!

-Of course, I would be happy to accommodate!
-Let's discuss this together!
+Of course, Sarah would be happy to accommodate!
+Please reach out to discuss the options!

-Of course, I love vintage restorations!
-I can alter to fit and/or change the style.
+Of course, Sarah loves vintage restorations!
+She can alter to fit and/or change the style.

 Don’t worry!
 Our process ensures you will feel confident in the choices you make when getting your gown altered.
 We’ll work with you by fitting suggestions while also listening to your personal concerns so you feel comfortable with the changes being made!